-School Safety Plan (Most Recent Year)
+School Safety Plan (School Year 2016-17)

 Downieville Elementary is situated in the small rural town of Downieville, California.
 Although, due to its small size, Downieville does not have a lot of crime that you would see in much larger suburban areas we still consider the safety of students and staff a priority.
-The Leadership team of the Sierra-Plumas Joint Unified School District has completed an update of our district/schools Safety Plan this school year.
+The Leadership team of the Sierra-Plumas Joint Unified School District has a Safety Plan in place.
 Our Safety Plan is based on the National Emergency Management System and is reviewed by the Board of Education annually.